antbucc/IS-22_23/05_JavaScript/README.md

 ---

 ### Non-blocking calls
-Let's try now an alternative implementation of our files script, the *files-async.js*.
+Let's try now an alternative implementation of our files script.

 ```javascript
 // Loading the file system library